Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 translucent sphere illustrates the void interior.
 The octahedral void is geometrically larger than

-the tetrahedral void, reecting the longer centroid-to-vertex distance (
+the tetrahedral void, reflecting the longer centroid-to-vertex distance (L/

 p

-(K=4) and octahedral (K=6) congurations as the only viable trapped-remnant classes follows
+(K=4) and octahedral (K=6) configurations as the only viable trapped-remnant classes follows

 from two independent constraints that coincide in the FCC lattice.